OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-ranges-set-get.md

 #### After selecting all the cells from the current range to the edge of the used range

 The following screenshot shows the same table as the preceding screenshot, with data in the range **C5:F12**.
 Inside this table, the range **D8:E12** is selected.
-This selection is *after* state, after running the `Range.getExtendedRange` method to select all the cells from the current range to the edge of the used range in the up direction.
+This selection is *after* state, after running the `Range.getExtendedRange` method to select all the cells from the current range to the edge of the used range in the down direction.

 ![A table with data from C5:F12 in Excel.
 The range D8:E12 is selected.](../images/excel-ranges-used-range-d8-e12.png)